Sunday Night Service @ Wesley

 - After the service you are invited to hang around for few minutes and have desserts and coffee.

 Worship happens on Sunday nights in the 2nd floor worship space at Gator Wesley.
-We eat a free dinner prepared by our students and staff beginning at 7:00pm and then move to a time of live music and worship around 7:30.
-After, we move upstairs.
+We eat a free dinner prepared by our students and staff beginning at 7:00pm and then move upstairs and into a time of live music and worship around 7:30.
 Below is what a typical worship experience at Gator Wesley is like.

 During a typical night we will sing three or four songs.
 Everything we do during worship is to create an opportunity for students to connect with God in meaningful ways and to create an atmosphere where you are able to express yourself in ways that offer thanks and gratitude for the work that God is doing in each of us and in our community.